ligerjohn/ligermobile-template/README.md

 * Install the latest non-beta xcode
 * ```git clone https://github.com/ligerjohn/ligermobile-template.git```
-* type ```open iOS/Template.xcworkspace``` in the repo to open the workspace to verify that it loads (if you try to run it will get stuck in an NSAssert since we haven’t added a javascript app yet)
+* Type ```open iOS/Template.xcworkspace``` in the repo to open the workspace to verify that it loads (if you try to run it will get stuck in an NSAssert since we haven’t added a javascript app yet).

 ### Android